aya-experience/citation/citation-frontoffice/README.md

 ## Routing

 The router is most obvious element which will be in the generic part of the project.
-The goal is to have a asynchronous routing based on the data of x-server.
+The goal is to have a asynchronous routing based on the data of citation-server.

 ## Default components